 Notice the difference in both volume (how loud it sounds) and frequency (how deep or high pitched it sounds).

-For people with normal hearing, they can hear all the frequencies at all the volumes on an audiogram.
+People with normal hearing can hear all the frequencies at all the volumes on an audiogram.

-For someone with mild hearing loss, they fail to hear the sounds above the pink line such as birds chirping and leaves blowing in the wind.
+People with mild hearing loss fail to hear the sounds above the pink line, such as birds chirping and leaves blowing in the wind.

-Depending on the severity of mild hearing loss they may also fail to hear sound from above the green line, which includes some speech sounds in the speech banana.
 Even with a mild loss, there is potentially a reduction in speech comprehension.
+Depending on the severity of mild hearing loss, you may also fail to hear sounds above the green line, including some speech sounds in the speech banana.
 This loss of ability to hear speech might be unnoticeable as people often alter their behaviour to compensate.

-With a moderate hearing loss, the level begins at the green line and depending on the severity it can reach to the blue line.
-This is where face to face conversational speech at a normal volume starts to become difficult to hear.
+With a moderate hearing loss, the level begins at the green line and depending on the severity; it can reach the blue line.
+The blue line is where face to face conversational speech at an average volume starts to become difficult to hear.

 Prevalence of Hearing Loss in Young People

-You could be forgiven for thinking that hearing loss is an old person’s disease.
-After all, the natural process of aging is a cause of hearing loss common to us all – called presbycusis.
-However, this isn’t simply isn’t the case.
-Young people are arguably increasingly susceptible to hearing loss in a world where it’s estimated noise pollution doubles or triples every 30 years and the use of smartphones, earbuds and headphones are no doubt taking a toll.
+Young people are arguably increasingly susceptible to hearing loss in a world where its estimated noise pollution doubles or triples every 30 years.
+The use of smartphones, earbuds, and headphones is no doubt taking a toll.

-A study done on the social and economic costs of hearing loss in New Zealand found that a large number of younger people were being affected.
+A study on the social and economic costs of hearing loss in New Zealand found that many younger people were affected.
 21,480 out of 600,144 people with mild hearing loss were between the ages of 0 and 20.

-This prevalence isn’t isolated to one country; the World Health Organization (WHO) reports that 34 million children worldwide suffer from hearing impairment.
+This prevalence isn’t confined to one country; the World Health Organization (WHO) reports that 34 million children worldwide suffer from hearing impairment.